sdparsons/splithalf/README.md

 This package contains several functions to calculate the split-half reliability of response time based cognitive tasks.

-Currently the package contains three functions;
+Currently the package contains the following functions;

 splithalf() calculates the split-half reliability within the conditions specified.
 DPsplithalf() calculates the split-half reliability for the attention bias index from dot-probe data, in each condition specified.
 DPsplithalf.all() calculates the split-half reliability for the attention bias index from dot-probe data, and the split-half reliabilities of congruent and incongruent trials, in each condition specified.
+TSTsplithalf() calculates the split-half reliability for switch cost indices in a task switching paradigm, as well as for the repeat and switch trials separately.

 Functions will be added as they are developed, including accuracy rate indices, task-switching paradigms.
 The central code of the splithalf functions can be modified as needed to fit with most tasks.